Tender Grilled Beef Tenderloin

 - Cooking beef tenderloin on the grill frees up your oven for making the perfect side dishes!

-- Olive oil – Rub the tenderloin with a light coating of olive oil
+- Olive oil – Rub the tenderloin with a light coating of olive oil.
+You can substitute vegetable or canola oil.

-- Beef Tenderloin Rub – I love a dry rub with a hint of sweetness to compliment a smoky grilled beef tenderloin
+- Beef Tenderloin Rub – I love a dry rub with a hint of sweetness to complement a smoky grilled beef tenderloin.
+Beef tenderloin is also delicious when seasoned simply: just use salt and pepper!

 - Beef tenderloin roast – 4-5 pounds is great for serving a group of 8 plus leftovers to eat later